Skip to main content

 As we walked home, I felt like we were being watched.
 The breeze sifted through the tall grass and stirred my hair, it was cold now.
 And it wasn't just the leaves in the trees moving either, it was the entire frame of the trees swaying; limbs and trunk fluctuating to some rhythm inaudible to me.

 Then out from the woods stepped a creature mainly resembling a tiger.
-It was beautiful - black and orange stripes on its thick fur, butterflies fluttering around its head, flowers tucked behind its small ears.
-A rainbow hue illuminated its body, and its eyes glimmered hot pink with long, dark eyelashes.
+It was beautiful - black and orange stripes on its thick fur, butterflies fluttering around its head, flowers blossoming around it.
+A rainbow hue illuminated its body, and its eyes glimmered hot pink.

 Standing in front of me, it was about two feet taller than my height.
 I wasn't sure whether to be intimidated or relaxed.
 Its glowing eyes probed my face.
 "I need your help," She stated in a rich feminine voice.